diyamarvaniya08/AI-Data-Analysis-GUI/README.md

  - Browse csv/ Excel file:
       - Sample File is Given: Raw files folder -> raw_sales_data.xlsx

+    ## Download Executable Version
+     - You can download the Windows executable (.exe) file from the **Releases** section of this repository.
+     - No Python installation required for the (.exe) version.

 # Project Files:
   - smart_analyzer.py (Main Python Code for GUI application)
   - Corporate Data Analyzer.png